mzattera/v4j/docs/010/index.md

 To my knowledge, with the exception of point 1., these are new findings which are due to:

-  a.
-Using the Slot alphabet for the analysis rather than EVA.
+  - Using the Slot alphabet for the analysis rather than EVA.

      For example, Slot 'S' is a single character represented in EVA as two characters ('sh'), this makes difficult, if not impossible, for analysis based on EVA to spot the abundance of 'sh' in first line, as the statistics will be skewed by single occurrences of EVA 's' or EVA sequences like 'ch' 'cth', etc.

-  b.
-Performing a separate analysis for each cluster (for point 6).
+  - Performing a separate analysis for each cluster (for point 6).

 ## Last Line in a Paragraph